flutter/website/src/content/ai-toolkit/index.md

 [obtain an API key]: https://aistudio.google.com/app/apikey

-You’ll also need to choose a specific Gemini model name to use in creating an instance of the Gemini model.
+You'll also need to choose a specific Gemini model name to use in creating an instance of the Gemini model.
 The following example uses gemini-1.5-flash, but you can choose from an [ever-expanding set of models][models].